yagpdb-cc/yagpdb-cc/website/docs/fun/counting_v2.md

   ID of channel for any error output.

 - `$saves`<br />
-  Amount of saves from incorrect counts before the count resets.
+  Amount of incorrect expressions which can be sent before the count resets.

 - `$reactions`<br />
   Whether to enable or disable reaction confirmation.